A Sin is a Sin: St. Thomas and Conscience

 Human Trafficking, Love & St. Vitalis

-Human Trafficking, Love & St. Vitalis 11 Jan 2023 When a man dies, his life is revealed.
+Human Trafficking, Love & St. Vitalis 11 Jan 2023 1st century Roman mosaic; Kunsthistorisches Museum / Public Domain When a man dies, his life is revealed.
 Call no man happy before his death, for by how he ends a man is known.
-(Sirach 11:27-28) Human Trafficking Prostitution sometimes hides under the phrase “the world’s oldest profession.”
-There’s some truth in that expression, in that the […]
+(Sirach 11:27-28) Human Trafficking Prostitution sometimes hides under the phrase "the world's oldest profession." … Continue reading Human Trafficking, Love & St. Vitalis

 A Loving Mother: Alma Redemptoris Mater

-Loving Mother of Our Redeemer Who doesn’t want a loving mother?
+The Madonna of the Streets by Roberto Ferruzzi, 1897 Loving Mother of Our Redeemer Who doesn't want a loving mother?
 Or, if we need to win the favor of a powerful person (a King, for instance), how could we pass up the opportunity of having his Mother put in a good word for us?
-That’s the dual promise of the Alma Redemptoris Mater.
-The first […]
+That's the dual … Continue reading A Loving Mother: Alma Redemptoris Mater

 Let’s Keep the Confessional Open